Skip to content

 2: Get crafty

 From indoor and outdoor decorations to costumes and makeup, Halloween is a holiday that was made for DIY.
 Instead of buying premade decorations and costumes, hit up your local craft store to purchase the materials you need to make your own Halloween spooks.
-If you have kids, this can be a fun project for the the whole family to enjoy.
+If you have kids, this can be a fun project for the whole family to enjoy.

 Also, don’t waste money on costume makeup.
 For moms, raid your regular makeup drawer and look online to find tutorials on how to do over-the-top makeup using your everyday supplies.